Click here to go straight to the curated social media monitoring tools list.

 [Acquired by Meltwater].
 Linkfluence does more than just social listening.
 It is an AI-powered consumer insights and social media monitoring tool The tool provides marketing and brand teams with actionable quantitative and qualitative intelligence.
 The core platform, Radarly, can monitor conversations, collect data from many sources, including Facebook, Instagram and most other social media content.
 However, it’s unclear how this data is being collected, formatted, and displayed inside their tool.

 I sat through a demo of ListenFirst in late 2021, and it’s different than what I expected.
 It’s more of a social analytics and social media performance tool than social media monitoring or social listening.
 It’s still valuable for more of a sophisticated social media marketer, but it just serves a different purpose.

-I really hope you enjoyed this content.
+I hope you enjoyed this content.
 I do my best to create content that’s actionable and provides value to the work you do.
-Please consider subscribing to my YouTube channel; and be sure to hit the notification button so you can be notified when new videos are uploaded.
-You can also connect on Michael Brito’s social media channels if you like.
+Please consider subscribing to my YouTube channel, and be sure to hit the notification button so you can be notified when new videos are uploaded.
+If you like, you can also connect on Michael Brito’s social media channels.